tsoposki/phonegap-plugin-push/docs/INSTALLATION.md

 ### Browser quirks

-For the time being push support on the browser will only work using the phonegap push server.
+For the time being push support on the browser will only work using the PhoneGap push server.

 ### Browser Support